pieroproietti/penguins-eggs/README.md

 The primary purpose of the `eggs help [COMMAND]` command is to provide users with detailed guidance and documentation for the `eggs` tool.
 It allows users to access comprehensive information about commands, their usage, and available options.
 > [!TIP]
-> To explore the code implementation of the `eggs help [COMMAND]` command, you can refer to the [@oclif/plugin-help](https://github.com/oclif/plugin-help/blob/v5.1.23/src/commands/help.ts) file in the plugin-help GitHub repository.
-This file contains the source code responsible for the `eggs help [COMMAND]` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify"> To explore the code implementation of the `eggs help [COMMAND]` command, you can refer to the [@oclif/plugin-help](https://github.com/oclif/plugin-help/blob/v5.1.23/src/commands/help.ts) file in the plugin-help GitHub repository.
+This file contains the source code responsible for the `eggs help [COMMAND]` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs install` or `eggs krill`
-The `eggs install` or `eggs krill` command is used to install the CLI system installer called "krill" using the `eggs` tool.
+<p align="justify"> The `eggs install` or `eggs krill` command is used to install the CLI system installer called "krill" using the `eggs` tool.
 This command allows users to conveniently install the krill CLI system installer, which is represented metaphorically as an egg transforming into a penguin.
-The installation process provides various options and configurations to cater to different installation requirements.
+The installation process provides various options and configurations to cater to different installation requirements.</p>

 Here is the usage information for the `eggs install` or `eggs krill` command: